A native of Texas and transplanted to Wyoming in 1996, Terrell O'Brien has been a professional

 - providing their own funding through his occupation as a sculptor (just as Paul in the New Testament made tents in order

 to provide his living so as not to be a burden to those he ministered to).
-They recently served as church planters
+They also served as church planters in Texas,

-in Texas, at the request of the Baptist General Convention of Texas and the San Antonio Baptist Association, and started a
+at the request of the Baptist General Convention of Texas and the San Antonio Baptist Association, and started a new

 as pastor and wife of First Baptist Church in Fort Davis, Texas, and have relocated O'Brien Studio to Fort Davis as well.